-The Styles of Cava.
+The Styles of Cava

-Cava is an often underappreciated style of sparkling wine.
+Cava is an often under-appreciated style of sparkling wine.
 This is in part due to the dominance of Prosecco in the UK market, however, it may also be centred on the confusion surrounding the quality of Cava.
 What makes a Cava great and what really is bottom end, bargain booze?

-The history of Cava:
+The History of Cava:

 The history of Cava expands much further than most people realise.
-Winemaking has occurred in the Penedes region for over 300 years.
+Winemaking has occurred in the Penedès region for over 300 years.
 The brilliance of Champagne began to echo around Europe and many winemakers wanted to experiment with this exciting style of sparkling wine.

 The name Cava became official in 1972 when the Spanish and French authorities came to an agreement banning the names Champan and Xampany in Spain.
 When Spain entered the European Union in 1986 the appellation became official.
 Since then the appellation has benefitted from many innovations including mechanised riddling and fermenting at lower temperatures in order to retain the grapes primary characters.

 How is Cava is made?

 Cava is made in the same way as the 'king of sparkling wines'- Champagne.
 Both use the ‘traditional method' which unlike Prosecco means that the wine has its second fermentation, or bubble producing fermentation, inside the bottle.